Bhinneka/ngos/README.md

 #### (EXPERIMENTAL, there are still many bugs)

-Tool for comparing two `CSV` files, and create the output of that difference
+Tool for comparing two `CSV` files, and create the output of the difference

 TODO:
 - Implement Concurrency